- 28 Oct 2021

 </style>

-and then in your Template you can add <div class="page-break"></div>
+and then in your template you can add <div class="page-break"></div>

-to the points at which you would like to break the page.
+at the points at which you would like to break the page.

 For example: